Find The Treasures In The Silence II – My Personal Journey Into Silence

 All of them are good to modulate your brain (physiological) and your mind (mental) and quieting both.
 All of them are a special way to meditate.

-Your brain is a physiological organ that takes care for the entire body activity, all what is necessary for being alive and active, and that reflects what you are experiencing, doing, feeling and thinking.
+Your brain is a physiological organ that takes care for the entire body activity, all that is necessary for being alive and active, and that reflects what you are experiencing, doing, feeling and thinking.

 Help!
 Fleas In My Head – My Experience Of Being Restless

 What is meditation?
 A very short answer is a rest, a rest from the outside world, a rest also of the inner world.
 There is no inner dialog.
 There is no thinking what is the optimal case.

 Our brain is pretty energy consuming monster that uses about 25 percent of the entire oxygen consumption and 25 percent of the entire body energy.
 The brain never sleeps.
 Also, during the night-rest, the brain is sorting through all that stuff we experienced and learned during the day.
 It also takes care of the metabolism toxins and detoxifies itself every night – if we let it do its job.

 Therefore, our brain is naturally equipped with a recovery function.
 After about 90 minutes of more or less concentrated working, it falls completely on its own into a trance to rest.

 The trance state can last from a few seconds up to several minutes.

-Especially when we are stressed or/and in hurry, we don’t accept the trance.
+Especially when we are stressed or/and in a hurry, we don’t accept the trance.
 Instead of getting quiet for a while and restore, we push us with coffee or other energizers and continue to work.
 We dismiss the requirement of the body to rest.